Chapter 5: How to Communicate Effectively With Your Remote Employees

 Some of these rapport-building tools may offer integration with work tools you already have in place.
 When picking a tool, check to see if that is a possibility.

-The takeaway here is that remote teams can absolutely be more efficient and productive than co-local teams, when things are done right.
+The takeaway here is that remote teams can absolutely be more efficient and productive than co-located teams when things are done right.
 They also have the potential to go horribly wrong.

 As company owner or manager, it’s your job to ensure the team you put together communicates effectively and builds a strong relationship, even across continents.
 Without these things, and without the proper tools like a project management system and the correct people for the job, nothing will get completed.